-- How is CUNY Graduate School and University Center doing at attracting and supporting students from all economic backgrounds?
+- How is The Graduate Center doing at attracting and supporting students from all economic backgrounds?

 Even a school with high racial, ethnic and geographic diversity may not be diverse when it comes to the income levels of their students.
-To get a better idea of how CUNY Graduate School and University Center is supporting low-income students check the Financial Aid Page.
+To get a better idea of how The Graduate Center is supporting low-income students check the Financial Aid Page.

 What are you looking for when it comes to college diversity?
 Contact the school to see what type of clubs and support groups are around to promote unique perspectives.